GoblinArchives/LiminalHorror/Game Design/All in one place.md

 Other than self funding (or getting someone to invest/partner), there are two main crowdfunding platforms: kickstarter and itchfunding.

 ### Kickstarter
-[Uncanny Spheres Reflection's on Kickstarter](http://uncannyspheres.blogspot.com/search/label/RPG%20Publishing).
  There have been a lot of people who write about their experiences running a kickstarter.
 For a truly in depth wakthrough of the pitfalls, struggles, and successes of kickstarter and ttrpg publishing, then look no further than Ian Yusem's writing.
+ - [Zine Quest 3 Post-Mortem: The Drain](http://uncannyspheres.blogspot.com/2021/03/zine-quest-3-post-mortem-drain.html) by Ian Yusem is an overview of their experience running a kickstarter for zinequest 3.
+ - [Kickstarter Fulfillment 101: Pledge Management](http://uncannyspheres.blogspot.com/2021/07/kickstarter-fulfillment-blueprint-1.html) by Ian Yusem continues his exploration into the different facets of kickstarter.
+This one pertaining to pledge management.
+ - [Kickstarter Fulfillment 101: Shipping Costs](http://uncannyspheres.blogspot.com/2021/08/kickstarter-fulfillment-blueprint-2.html) by Ian Yusem focuses on shipping costs.
+Since this is such a variable aspect of selling physical ttrpgs (especially in respect to the timelines from a kickstarter) this is an important part to plan for.

 ### itchfunding
 An alternative to Kickstarter that is newer (but avoids many of the issues with kickstarter) is itchfunding.
 This is most likely the avenue I would go if looking to raise funds for future work.
 It allows creators to move away from Kickstarter and raise funds on the same platform many of us are launching games.